Ludovico di Varthema: India

 Returning to the coast, Varthema and his partner boarded ship again and proceeded down the Malabar Coast, making stops at the small ports of Dharmapattanam, Pandarane (Pantalayani, now Koyilandy) and Kappad (Capogatto) before finally reaching the great city of Calicut, seat of the Zamorin and the major spice emporium on the Malabar Coast.
 However, a naval trade blockade imposed on Calicut by the Portuguese had thinned the local markets, disappointing the business Varthema and his Persian partner had expected to conduct there.
 If the dating is correct (early January, 1505), Kerala was still smoldering in the aftermath of the hard-fought Battle of Cochin, and the most recent Portuguese armada was still in the vicinity.

 At this point, Varthema breaks the narrative to describe Calicut in much detail.
 He gives an account of the Zamorin's court, government, the administration of justice and military.
 He describes the topography, economy, trade and navigation of the city, and gives an overview of the manners and customs of Malabari society.
 This chapter contains one of the earliest European descriptions of Hindu religion and the caste system.
 Nowhere do Varthema's observing power show themselves more strikingly, if still somewhat quaint and mistaken in some details.

 Varthema and his Persian partner resumed their trip southwards via the inner lagoons and rivers of the Kerala backwaters rather than by the sea coast, possibly to elude Portuguese naval patrols.
 They skipped past Cochin, where the Portuguese had their strongest presence at the time, and sailed via the backwaters far as "Cacolon" (probably Kayamkulam).
-It is here where Varthema first encounters Saint Thomas Christians.
+It is here where Varthema first encountered Saint Thomas Christians.
 Continuing on, they soon reached the major commercial city of Quilon, but as the ruler was a Portuguese ally, they did not linger there, but continued on quickly, now sailing by the coast again.